cert-manager/website/content/en/docs/configuration/acme/_index.md

 cert-manager offers two challenge validations - HTTP01 and DNS01 challenges.

-[HTTP01](./http01/) challenges are completed by presenting a computed key, that should be present at a HTTP URL endpoint that is rotatable over the internet.
+[HTTP01](./http01/) challenges are completed by presenting a computed key, that should be present at a HTTP URL endpoint and is routable over the internet.
 This URL will use the domain name requested for the certificate.
 Once the ACME server is able to get this key from this URL over the internet, the ACME server can validate you are the owner of this domain.
 When a HTTP01